VirtualSpaceGit/Hook-detection/README.md

 ## Overview

-The **Anti-Tampering Protection** feature continuously monitors system integrity and detects unauthorized modifications or hooks in critical APIs, ensuring robust real-time security.
+The **Anti-Tampering Protection** code continuously monitors system integrity and detects unauthorized modifications or hooks in critical APIs, ensuring robust real-time security.
 This repo is a Proof Of Concept, and therefore not the real production code.
 This code is an example of how hooks are detected (not restored).

 ## Features